NikhilMSeb/ECE445-FA21-Solar/notebooks/nikhils4/README.md

 Coming to the software side of the project that I am working on, I was able to explain how I will have a 3-object approach to the entire software side - the microcontroller as an access point that will be programmed on Arduino IDE that receives POST requests for configurations and sends real-time POST requests of monitored data, a back-end server that will be hosted locally and written in Flask and Python which will have a mirrored reflection of POST request capability and also communicate with the webpage GUI, and finally the front-end webpage of our Portal that at least needs to be locally hosted and show real-time updates and visualization. \
 While the approach itself was sound, Evan suggested using ORM (Object Relational Mapping) and a framework like Django to allow for easier handling of our webpage structure itself.
 I will be looking into these options at the earliest to be able to put together a firmer design for this before implementation.
 We also decided to order at least the microcointroller as soon as possible to be able to begin on programming it.

-Note: We had a follow-up meeting on 10/22/2021 that covered and clarified similar points, as well as how we might improve our Design Document
+Note: We had a follow-up meeting with Evan on 10/22/2021 that covered and clarified similar points, as well as how we might improve our Design Document.

 ## 10/23/2021: Compiling Research into Django Framework and Data Visualization
 **Objectives:** Finding and putting together information on building a a website using Django and how we would setup GUI